Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Method

-\textbf{Plausibility as multiple-choice Q\&A.} We craft an effective prompting strategy that queries an MLLM regarding the plausibility of an entry in a triplet prediction set.
+\textbf{Plausibility as multiple-choice Q\&A.} We craft an effective prompting strategy that query's an MLLM regarding the plausibility of an entry in a triplet prediction set.
 For any detected triplet in a test image, we have the predicted bounding boxes for its subject, $\hat{\mathbf{b}}_s$, and object, $\hat{\mathbf{b}}_o$, as well as, the prediction set $\hat{\mathcal{C}}_t(X)$ obtained via the conformal prediction.
 First, we convert the entries of $\hat{\mathcal{C}}_t(X)$ into language descriptions, then sequentially sample $5$ language descriptions to create a multiple choice question (MCQ), forming the \emph{text part} of the prompt to the MLLM (Fig \ref{fig:prompting}).
 The \textit{vision part} of the prompt is composed of the cropped-out portion of the test image defined by the union box $\hat{\mathbf{b}}_s \bigcup \hat{\mathbf{b}}_o$.
 The MLLM is then tasked with answering the MCQ, thereby choosing the most plausible scene description among the $5$ choices.
 This boils down the next-token prediction of the MLLM into a single-token prediction, with the token space being restricted to the number of choices in the MCQ~\cite{srivastava2023beyond,hendrycksmeasuring}.
 In practice, we add a `no valid option' choice to MCQ as shown in Fig \ref{fig:prompting}.
 In this way, we task the MLLM to eliminate the implausible entries in each $\hat{\mathcal{C}}_t(X_{n+1})$ and compress it into a set of practically interpretable scene descriptions.

 In order to ensure the MLLM adheres to the task at hand, we leverage a one-shot in-context learning setup~\cite{brown2020language} and provide adequate task-specific information to the MLLM in the form of an instructional \textit{system prompt} and a toy scenario of the task at hand in the form of an \textit{example prompt} (Fig \ref{fig:prompting}).
-The \textit{example prompt} contains an image randomly sampled from the calibration set along with a hand-crafted toy MCQA, ensuring the ground-truth triplet is one of the options.
+The \textit{example prompt} contains a randomly sampled calibration set image along with a hand-crafted toy MCQA, containing the ground-truth triplet as one of the options.

 \textbf{Extraction of plausible scene descriptions.} The \textit{system prompt} and the \textit{example prompt} are passed as input to the MLLM just once, while the \emph{Inference Scenario} is run iteratively over all triplet prediction sets across all test images.
 The prompt of each iterative sample is essentially the cropped portion of a test image associated with the detected triplet and $5$ descriptions from that triplet's prediction set used to make the MCQ.
 Since the token space is restricted to the number of choices in the MCQ plus the `no valid option' choice, we obtain likelihood values for a total of $6$ tokens from the MLLM.
 We then threshold these likelihood values using a token threshold, $\tau$, (Fig \ref{fig:prompting}), to choose the most plausible options and aggregate them as the final truncated triplet prediction set.
 If the `no valid option' has the highest likelihood value, the group of $5$ prediction set entries is wholly disregarded.
 The choice of $\tau$ is very important for this operation.
 This is because the token likelihood values from the MLLM may be high for certain choices, which may be plausible w.r.t. the scene but may not be the actual ground truth triplet.
 So, choosing a high value for $\tau$ may result in the omission of the ground truth (provided it is covered by the original prediction set) from the truncated prediction set, consequently affecting nominal coverage.